aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/navigation-and-interaction/actions/_index.md

     priority: 0.7
 ---

+A PDF file can contain embedded file attachments and it is often necessary to Hyperlink to these documents.
+You may direct readers from the main PDF document to a PDF attachment by creating a link in the parent document that points to the attachment.

 ## Add Hyperlink in PDF File

 It is possible to add hyperlinks to PDF files, either to allow readers to navigate to another part of the PDF, or to external content.